Shreyash9595/Community-management-TG-Bot/README.md

 # 🛡️ Community Management Guild Bot

-A powerful automated Telegram bot designed to streamline guild management and performance tracking for **Gaming Comunity**.
+A powerful automated Telegram bot designed to streamline guild management and performance tracking for **Gaming Community**.
 This bot processes complex Excel data to generate insightful reports, track player performance, and automate administrative tasks.

 Built with **Python**, **Flask**, **Pandas**, and the **Telegram Bot API**.